Postdoctoral Research Fellow

 My current post-doctoral fellowship is about the stability of planetary spin axes.
 The orientation of the spin axis of planets is directly linked to seasons and climate stability.
 Laskar et al. (1993) showed that the Moon stabilises the spin axis of the Earth, which would be otherwise subject to a chaotic motion.
 The resulting large variability of seasons would possibly not have allowed the development of life.
 It is thus crucial to study the spin axes dynamics in the general case, in order to link these results to exoplanetary systems and to refine the criteria for the apparition of life.

-My recent works focussed on the orbital dynamics of trans-Neptunian objects, in particular those having trajectories very distant from the planetary region.
+My recent published works are focussed on the orbital dynamics of trans-Neptunian objects, in particular those having trajectories very distant from the planetary region.
 Despite very weak orbital perturbations, many of them have very eccentric orbits, indicating that they did not form in their current orbital state.
 One-degree-of-freedom secular systems can be obtained in the non-resonant and resonant cases, allowing to represent any trajectory as a level curve of the Hamiltonian function.
 In the case of a mean-motion resonance with Neptune, these models reveal trajectories leading to very remote perihelia, as well as "capture mechanisms" able to maintain objects on distant orbits for billions of years.
 The application to known trans-Neptunian objects shows graphically which observed orbits require a complex scenario (as the planetary migration or an external perturber) and which ones can be explained simply by the effects of known planets on their current orbits.

 After having characterised the secular dynamics beyond Neptune considering only the known planets, it is interesting to determine which structures persist if we add the perturbations from an hypothetical massive external planet.
 The secular dynamics obtained is not integrable in general, but it can be studied with the help of Poincaré sections.
 When we increase the semi-major axis of the small body, chaos appears around the libration islands due to Kozai mechanism, and it spreads all over the range of orbital inclination.
 This large chaotic region allows "orbital flips" for trans-Neptunian objects, that is, the change between prograde and retrograde orbits.
 In the middle of the chaotic sea, the most persistent dynamical structures are secular resonances producing aligned and anti-aligned trajectories with respect to the orbit of the distant planet.